 A: As of 2021, only the Xbox Series X and PS5, as well as some graphics cards, support HDMI 2.1.
-Since this format is aimed at gaming, it's unlikely that most everyday devices, like streaming devices and cable boxes, will ever support HDMI 2.1.
+Since this format is aimed at gaming, it's unlikely that most everyday devices, like streaming devices and cable boxes, will ever support HDMI 2.1, as there's HDMI 2.1 offers no real benefit for these devices.
 As for Blu-ray players, HDMI 2.0 has enough bandwidth to support 8k @ 24Hz with an 8-bit signal instead of 10-bit, so it may be a while before we see Blu-ray players with HDMI 2.1 support; however, they'll likely be needed for 8k HDR content, whenever that becomes available.

 A: It should be easy to find if your TV has HDMI 2.1 inputs.
 You can simply check the back of the TV to see what's written above the HDMI inputs.
 Although some inputs won't specifically say 'HDMI 2.1', it may show the maximum refresh rate at 4k; an HDMI 2.0 input shows '4k @ 60Hz', while an HDMI 2.1 input shows '4k @ 120Hz' and may also have an eARC label.
 You can see the differences below.

 If it's not properly indicated on the labels, you can check the TV's specifications to see which aspects of HDMI 2.1 the TV supports.
 There are some limits to this, though; see "Fake HDMI 2.1" below.